How to Use App Push Notifications

 The real potential of push notifications is unlocked when they’re combined with real-time functionality.
 Together, they help users stay on top of fast-moving apps, and give marketers and developers a powerful way to continually engage and offer value to their users.

 This guide will explore push notifications in-depth, covering how you can use and implement them right alongside real-time functionality.
-By the end of this guide, you’ll see how push notifications and real-time interactions are a perfect complement to one another, and you’ll be able to take the first steps to implementing both in your app.
+By the end of this guide, you’ll learn how push notifications and real-time interactions are a perfect complement to one another, and you’ll be able to take the first steps to implementing both in your app.

-Using push notifications to reach, remind, and re-engage your users
+How to use push notifications to reach, remind, and re-engage your users

 At their core, push notifications give apps a way to reach out to users on the device level, even if the app itself is closed or in the background.
 This makes them perfect for things like timers and reminders, and can ensure your app is top-of-mind for otherwise busy users.